TexAgg/mathclubwebsite/README.md

 ### Version Control
 If you aren't familiar with [git](https://git-scm.com/), skip this.
 The git repository for this website is [here](https://bitbucket.org/tamumathclub/website/overview).

+### Dependencies
+I did my best to use no external dependancies or external libraries, since I don't know what the TAMU math department servers support.

 ### Further Questions
 If you have any questions, feel free to shoot me an email at [matt.gaikema@tamu.edu](mailto:matt.gaikema@tamu.edu).